Continuity of singular K\"ahler-Einstein potentials: Preliminaries

 Here $w_+ := \sup \{w ,0\}$ and $w^*$ means the upper semi-continuous extension of a bounded function $w$ on $\Omega$ to the boundary i.e. $w(\zeta) := \limsup_{z \to \zeta} w (z)$.

-This result is proved in \cite[Theorem 1.1]{GKZ08}) when the ambient space is $X=\C^n$ (see also \cite[Proposition 3.3]{EGZ09} for a similar result in the context of compact K\"ahler varieties).
-The proof relies on capacity estimates and the use of the comparison principle Proposition \ref{prop:comparisonpple}, it can be reproduced identically in our present context.
+This result is proved in \cite[Theorem 1.1]{GKZ08} when the ambient space is $X=\C^n$ (see also \cite[Proposition 3.3]{EGZ09} for a similar result in the context of compact K\"ahler varieties).
+The proof relies on capacity estimates and the use of the comparison principle (Proposition \ref{prop:comparisonpple}).
+It can be reproduced identically in our present context, once the following volume-capacity comparison has been established: